 Craniosynostosis: What You Need to Know

-- Craniosynostosis occurs in one out of 2,200 live births.
+- Craniosynostosis is common and occurs in one out of 2,200 live births.

 - The condition affects males slightly more often than females.